 An employee whose contract is terminated while on long-term sick leave and who has exhausted all entitlement to sick pay will be entitled to full pay for the statutory minimum notice period.
-This is unless his or her contractual notice exceeds the statutory minimum notice by at least one week.
+This is unless their contractual notice exceeds the statutory minimum notice by at least one week.

-As an example, where the contractual notice period is one month, but the employee being dismissed while on long-term sick leave has over seven years’ service, his or her statutory notice entitlement will be seven weeks, so this will be payable at the full rate.
-(1 x 7=7)
+As an example: where the contractual notice period is one month, but the employee being dismissed while on long-term sick leave has over seven years’ service, their statutory notice entitlement will be seven weeks, so this will be payable at the full rate (1 x 7=7).

 The contractual notice period exceeds the statutory notice by at least one week, and there will be no statutory obligation for it to be paid at the full rate.